dyumanaditya/nebula/README.md

 # Nebula
-An advanced Linux terminal file manager for everyday use
+An advanced ncurses Linux terminal file manager for everyday use, inspired by Midnight Commander

 <img src="media/nebula.png"/>